Windows NT 3.1: Included programs

 Windows NT 3.1, for the most part, comes with 32-bit versions of the components featured in Windows 3.1 and Windows for Workgroups.
 However, it also included applications specifically aimed at the needs of Windows NT, like the User Manager, the Performance Monitor, the Disk Administrator, the Event Viewer and the Backup application.
 The Advanced Server contained further, server-specific administration tools.
 Because Windows NT 3.1 is not DOS-based, a new 32-bit command-line processor, called CMD.EXE was included which was compatible with MS-DOS 5.0.
 For compatibility reasons, Windows NT 3.1 shipped with a few 16-bit applications, like Microsoft Write or EDLIN.

-Windows NT 3.1, being an all-new operating system for which no previous drivers could be used, includes a wealth of drivers for various common components and peripherals.
+Windows NT 3.1, being an all-new operating system for which no previous MS-DOS based drivers could be used, includes a wealth of drivers for various common components and peripherals.
 This includes common SCSI devices like hard drives, CD-ROM drives, tape drives and image scanners, as well as ISA devices like graphics cards, sound cards and network cards.
-The PCI bus, however, is expressly not supported.
+The EISA bus, is supported by Windows NT 3.1.
+The PCI bus, however, is not supported by kernel, but supported by third-party drivers.
 Windows NT 3.1 supports an uninterruptible power supply.

 Windows NT 3.1 could be installed either by using the CD-ROM and a provided boot disk, or by utilizing a set of twenty-two 3.5" floppies (twenty-three floppies for Advanced Server).
 Windows NT 3.1 could also be installed over the network.
 A coupon was included that made it possible to order a set of twenty-seven 5.25" floppies (or twenty-eight floppies for Advanced Server).
 Compared to the floppies, the CD-ROM contained additional drivers and applications.

+Windows NT 3.1 does not support ATAPI CD-ROMs.